-Try to keep the important documents somewhere where they are safe, but easily accessible.
-I normally put them in one of the front pockets of my carry on luggage, or in my jacket pocket if it’s cold enough that I’m actually wearing a jacket.
+Try to keep the important documents (boarding pass, ID, passport) somewhere where they are safe but easily accessible.
+I normally put them in one of the front pockets of my carry-on bag, or in my jacket pocket if it’s cold enough that I’m actually wearing a jacket.

 If your airline doesn’t allow for online check-ins, this is the first thing you need to do once you arrive at the airport.
 Head to the check-in counter; there you will be able to choose a seat, and you can check in any luggage that’s too big for the cabin.

 You will be asked to show your ID and ticket (or E-ticket copy) at the desk.
-Once it is confirmed that both of those documents are valid, you will be issues with a boarding pass.
+Once it is confirmed that both of those documents are valid, you will be issued a boarding pass.

-Another thing to keep in mind is that some airlines have baggage drop off desks or counters, for people who are travelling with checked baggage but checked in online.
+Another thing to keep in mind is that some airlines have baggage drop-off desks or counters, for people who are traveling with checked baggage but checked in online.